 Back in May, I (willingly) kidnapped my youngest cousin Annie and took her to one of my bucket-list destinations and remaining states to visit: Hawaii!
 We were there for 5 days and 4 nights, so we stayed on Oahu the entire time (vs. island hopping) – which was a different and enjoyable experience for me since I’m usually on the go!
-We shared amazing outdoor experiences like snorkeling with wildlife, reflecting at somber memorials like Pearl Harbor, and discovering captivating views while exploring the island on the drive of a lifetime.
+We shared amazing outdoor experiences like snorkeling, reflected at somber memorials like Pearl Harbor, and discovered captivating views while exploring the island on the drive of a lifetime.

 The most memorable experience was snorkeling off of Waianae.
-There are many tour companies that will take you out to snorkel with wildlife like sea turtles and dolphins.
 If you’ve read any of my past blog posts, you know I have a passion for wildlife, especially dolphins and whales.
-While we visited at the wrong time of the year to see humpback whales, I was really excited to see that companies take tourists out to swim in the wild with dolphins (vs. swimming with dolphins in captivity).
+While we visited at the wrong time of the year to see humpback whales, I was really excited to see Hawaiian Spinner Dolphins in the wild.

-We snorkeled with five Hawaiian Spinner Dolphins, green sea turtles, and even a baby hammerhead shark.
+While snorkeling, we saw five Hawaiian Spinner Dolphins, green sea turtles, and even a baby hammerhead shark.
 The tour company was respectful about keeping our distance, being quiet and still, and not harassing the wildlife.
-It was surreal to put your mask under water and watch the spinner dolphins majestically glide by you and dive through the ocean.

 However, while in Hawaii, I found the book The Lives of Hawaii’s Dolphins and Whales by Robin W. Baird, and was saddened to read that “because spinners do all of their feeding at night and all of their resting during the day…exposure to vessel traffic and swimmers may disrupt their resting patterns or cause them to leave the relative safety of their traditional resting areas.
 A recent study off Kona showed that spinner dolphins were exposed to humans, boaters, and/or swimmers within 100 yards of them about 82 percent of their time during the day.”
 Because of this, the National Oceanic and Atmospheric Administration is considering new regulations “to prohibit swimming with and approaching a Hawaiian spinner dolphin within 50 yards.”
-Swimming with these amazing creatures in the wild is far better than doing so in captivity, but I will probably cherish the memories I have from this one experience and instead watch them from the shore in the future – even if the rules don’t change.
+Knowledge is power, so I will cherish the memories I have from this experience and instead watch them from afar in the future – even if the rules don’t change.
 Pacific Whale Foundation has a great PDF with more information on how to Be Dolphin Wise.